 - Claim that the plaintiff did not give proper notice.
 The defendant would do this through a pre-trial request or an argument at trial.
 If the request or argument is successful, the judge would postpone the trial, and the plaintiff would have to serve notice properly.

 Finally, a defendant may try to settle the case out of court.
 If one party has an attorney, the other party must always contact their attorney and not the party.
 Otherwise, if both parties are self-representing their own cases, they may be able to work to settle the case themselves.
-Still, it’s a good idea to use mediation services whenever possible to save time, effort, and money in getting a resolution to your case.
+Still, it is a good idea to use mediation services whenever possible to save time, effort, and money in getting a resolution to your case.
 You can read more about mediation here: https://www.peoples-law.org/mediation.